realnedsanders/Coordination-Trilemma/appendix-d.md

 **You can examine while truth is verifiable, or wait until it's impossible.**

-The choice is yours—but the window won't wait for you to decide.
+The choice is yours, but the window won't wait for you to decide.

 ---